andreibosco/cv/README.md

 ### Abstracts
 _(to be presented)_ Wahab, S., Smeeton, D., **Torres, A.**, Kapralos, B., Dubrowski, A. (2020).
 Application of hierarchical task analysis to construct experiential task analysis hands-on and on-line training modules to teach microtomy: A pilot study.
 To be presented at: _2020 Canadian Health Workforce Virtual Conference_, December 9th-10th.

+_(to be presented)_ Guérard-Poirier, N., Beniey, M., Méloche-Dumas, L., **Torres, A.**, Dhane, M., Misheva, B., Dubrowski, A., Mercier, F., Patocskai, E. (2020).
+A Gamified Network for Surgical Education during COVID-19: A Randomized Controlled Trial.
+To be presented at: _Canadian Conference for the Advancement of Surgical Education (C-CASE) 2020_, October 29th-30th.

 **Torres, A.**, Kapralos,  B., Uribe-Quevedo, A., Zea  E., Dubrowski, A. (2019).
 A gamified educational network for collaborative learning.
-In: _Proceedings of the 2019 SIM-one SIM Expo_, Montreal, Canada, October 21-22.
+In: _Proceedings of the 2019 SIM-one SIM Expo_, Montreal, Canada, October 21st-22nd.
 <br>
 <br>
 ## ⚛ Research Projects